zwimer/Watchtower-Telegram/README.md

 # Watchtower-Telegram

-A tiny telegram bot that will trigger a watchtower update upon request
+A small docker container that will send an HTTP request to a locally running watchtower instance upon a telegram request.